 As such, third-party websites may bid greater amounts to display promotional information created by the promotional information server than bids for other forms of advertising.

-We’re also told that there may be an incentive offered to people who might share in their social networks, with a sharing of a portion of revenue generated by their shares to the people sharing, and possibly to the social networks where the information is shared:
+We’re also told that there may be an incentive offered to people who might share in their social networks, with a sharing of a portion of the revenue generated by their shares to the people sharing, and possibly to the social networks where the information is shared:

 Additionally, a social network can receive revenue for displaying promotional information to its users.